jclark/microxml-er/recovery.md

 If at the end of input that are open elements, insert end-tags until the open elements are all closed.

-### Ignoring insignificant whitespace
+### Stripping whitespace in epilog

-If the abstract token sequence consists of a single element followed by one or more whitespace DataChars, then remove the DataChars.
+If the abstract token sequence consists of a single element followed by one or more whitespace DataChar tokens, then these DataChar tokens are removed.

 ### Ensuring that there is a single element